 Introduction to R and RStudio

--documentsFile names should end in .R
+R, RStudio, R-scripts and Quarto-documentsFile names should end in .R and be meaningful.

 GOOD: